-The Computational Biomarker Imaging Group (CBIG) is a research group in the Radiology department at the University of Pennsylvania.
-Our goal is to act as a translational catalyst between computation imaging science and clinical cancer research by integrating image analysis, pattern recognition and artificial intelligence in clinically relevant cancer imaging applications.
-Our research program specifically focuses on investigating the role of imaging as a biomarker for improving personalized clinical decision-making for cancer screening, prognosis, and treatment.
-Towards this end, we are developing innovative methodologies to analyze multi-modality imaging data, as well as to integrate imaging with genomic, molecular, histopathologic, clinical, and epidemiologic data into high-dimensional integrated-diagnostic models to predict patient outcomes.
-CBIG collaborates with faculty within Radiology, the Abramson Cancer Center (ACC), the Institute for Biomedical Informatics (IBI), the Institute for the Translational Medicine and Therapeutics (ITMAT), and the Center for Clinical Epidemiology and Biostatistics (CCEB).
-Affiliated faculty includes experts in informatics, medical physics, genetics, pathology, oncology, biostatistics, epidemiology, and primary care.
-Our vision is to foster a vibrant, collaborative research environment in which basic scientists, graduate students, postdocs, medical trainees and clinical investigators will have the opportunity to work closely together to accelerate the translation biomedical imaging research towards precision-medicine approaches for improving the care of patients diagnosed with cancer.
+The Computational Biomarker Imaging Group (CBIG) is a newly formed research group in the Breast Imaging Division of the Radiology department at the University of Pennsylvania.
+Our goal is to act as a translational catalyst between the worlds of computation imaging science and clinical breast cancer research by integrating image analysis, pattern recognition and data mining in clinically relevant breast imaging applications.
+We are developing an emerging research program to investigate the role of imaging as a quantitative biomarker for improving personalized clinical decision making for breast cancer screening, prognosis, and treatment.
+CBIG collaborates with faculty within Radiology, the Abramson Cancer Center, the Institute for the Translational Medicine and Therapeutics (ITMAT), and the Center for Clinical Epidemiology and Biostatistics (CCEB).
+Affiliated faculty includes experts in informatics, medical physics, genetics, pathology, oncology, biostatistics, epidemiology and primary care.
+Our vision is to foster a vibrant collaborative research environment in which basic scientists, graduate students, postdocs, medical trainees and clinical investigators will have the opportunity to work closely together to accelerate translation biomedical imaging research.

 The Center for Neuroimaging In Psychiatry (CNIP) at the University of Pennsylvania is at the forefront of brain imaging in psychiatric research.
 The CNIP team acquires, processes and analyzes data in numerous modalities including: high (3T) and ultra high (7T) field Blood Oxygen Level Dependent functional Magnetic Resonance Imaging (BOLD fMRI), Diffusion Tensor Imaging (DTI), perfusion, Magnetic Resonance Spectroscopy (MRS), and Positron Emission Tomography (PET).
 This neuroimaging data is complemented with additional behavioral, phsyiological, and genetic information.
 All neuroimaging data is validated and organized into a customized XNAT database that archives and facilitates data processing.
 The CNIP is led by expert investigators collaborating with leading psychiatric researchers across the world with the goal of developing and implementing multi-modal techniques to advance the field of neuroimaging.